How can you stay sober while social distancing?

 Seek Outpatient Treatment

 Outpatient drug rehabs like Awakenings Treatment Center will continue to remain open during the COVID-19 pandemic.
-If you feel that you need extra support right now, you may benefit from joining an outpatient rehab in Agoura, an effective and affordable option for people who are struggling with addiction.
+If you feel that you need extra support right now, you may benefit from joining an outpatient rehab, an effective and affordable option for people who are struggling with addiction.
 Many people need this support as they transition into their everyday lives.

 Because this current situation is unusual, it’s normal to feel mixed emotions.
 Everyone is handling this pandemic differently, and there is no one “right” way to deal with it.
 Therefore, if you feel yourself losing ground, reach out to an outpatient program like Awakenings for added support, compassion, and guidance.